Ruth Tiffany Barnhouse papers

 Conditions Governing Access

-This collection is open for research use with the following restrictions on access: Series 5 must be screened by an archivist for confidential patient, ministerial, and student information before being used by researchers.
+This collection is open for research use with the following restrictions on access: Series 5 (unreviewed accessions of Ruth Tiffany Barnhouse personal and professional materials) must be screened by an archivist for confidential patient, ministerial, and student information before being used by researchers.
 Please contact special collections staff at email@example.com a minimum of two weeks in advance of your visit for access.

 Conditions Governing Use